In its coldest game ever, USWNT battled the weather as much as it did England

 A women’s national team spokesman believed it was the coldest game in the team’s history.
 Or, at the very least, in the last two decades.

-“It was friggin’ cold tonight,” said forward Christen Press, who came into the game in the 63rd minute, meaning she had to keep loose for an hour before being expected to perform.
+“It was friggin’ cold tonight,” said forward Christen Press, a native Southern Californian, who played her club soccer in Sweden for two seasons.
+She came into the game in the 63rd minute, meaning she had to keep loose for an hour before being expected to perform.
 “You try to stay a little bit more focused when you’re coming off the bench on keeping warm.
 Up and down more often.
 Keep the circulation going.”
 Like the entire team, she’d run more than usual before the game and warmed up for longer.

 Of all games, this was the one in which 21-year-old winger Rose Lavelle made her national team debut.
 “At one point, I couldn’t feel my hands, but it’s fine because I can feel them now,” she said with a smirk.
 “So there was no permanent damage.”